 "Now I am more confused.
 But somehow not as tired."

-- The Marvel Swimsuit Special occasionally depicts female heroes (and villains) this way, such as this artwork◊ with the New Warriors, with Namorita applying sunscreen with her bikini top off (only Nova and Speedball seem to notice) and this solo page◊ with Pylocke.
+- The Marvel Swimsuit Special occasionally depicts female heroes (and villains) this way, such as this artwork◊ with the New Warriors, with Namorita applying sunscreen with her bikini top off (only Nova and Speedball seem to notice)

-- Older than Television!
+- Older Than Television!
 Clara Bow gets caught while taking off a dress in Wings.

 - In Dodsworth, Ruth Chatterton is shot from behind as she's taking off her dress and putting on a nightgown.